Skip to main content

 Chicken Vesuvio--chicken, potatoes, and sometimes peas baked in a white wine sauce--takes simple ingredients and turns them into something delicious.
 While its exact origins are unknown, the dish was popularized at Chicago's Italian restaurants beginning in the 1930s.
 Chicken Vesuvio is definitely filling; order it at a restaurant and you will not go hungry.
 It's also the perfect meal to help fuel you through long workdays and harsh winters.

 According to The Chicago Food Encyclopedia, Chicken Vesuvio may have first been served at Vesuvio restaurant, once located on Wacker Drive.
-According to the Chicago Tribune, the dish was created by Nick Giannotti of Giannotti's restaurant, which used to be located in the 'burbs.
+According to the Chicago Tribune, the dish may have been created by Nick Giannotti of Giannotti's restaurant, which used to be located in the 'burbs.
 However, Gina Capitanini, owner of Italian Village restaurant in the Loop, believes her grandfather may have brought the dish over from Italy sometime before he opened his restaurant in 1927.
 The dish is named after either Vesuvio restaurant or Mount Vesuvius, the volcano located near Naples, Italy.
-Some say the dish is called Chicken Vesuvio because of the volcano-like eruption of steam that comes from the pan when the the white wine is added while cooking.
+Some say the name is from the volcano-like eruption of steam that comes from the pan when the the white wine is added while cooking.
 Capitanini claims the name comes from the dish being so flavorful it bursts in your mouth.

 Food writer Kevin Pang has marveled at how Chicken Vesuvio's humble ingredients can, via a recipe that is simple enough to make at home, be transformed into what is often a pricey entree served at classy restaurants.